quandl/quandl-python/README.md

 data = quandl.get('NSE/OIL')
 ```

-The previous example finds all data points for the dataset `NSE/OIL` and stores them in a pandas dataframe.
+This example finds all data points for the dataset `NSE/OIL` and stores them in a pandas dataframe.
 You can then view the dataframe with data.head().

 A similiar quick call can be used to retrieve a datatable: